marlonmikami/personal/finished/manga.md

 - Uzumaki
 - Wakusei no Samidare
 - Wallman
+- When I Returned to My Hometown, My Childhood Friend was Broken
 - Yasashii Sekai no Tsukurikata (A Method to Make the World Gentle)